Maxprofs/Simlyn/README.md

 		- `twoSettlement`
    - Make sure you enabled local git repository deployment by following [this tutorial](https://docs.microsoft.com/en-us/azure/app-service/app-service-deploy-local-git).
 Copy the Git repository URL from web app resource using the Azure portal
     - Publish the Node app to Azure by running the cmdlets below
-        - `git remote add simlynnodeapp <Git clone URL from portal>`
+        - `git remote add simlynnodeapp <Git clone URL from the Azure portal>`
         - `git push simlynnodeapp master:master`
-    - The deployment will take some time as the command start the build and release process
+    - The deployment will take some time as the cmdlet kicks off the Node build and release tasks
+    - You can now browse to the URL 'https://<your-web-app>.azurewebsites.net' and start the simulation
-    - After clicking on the “End Simulation” button, the Final Bundle gets created.
+    - After clicking on the “End Simulation” button, IOTA's Final Bundle gets created.
 I did not implement the `AttachToTangle` function so the demo gets automatically reset

 4. Enabling Power BI to visualize the coordinates provided by the Cosmos DB database